mr-ravin/BSC-DenseNet/README.md

 **In short**: BSC-DenseNet learns faster, generalizes better, and resists overfitting than DenseNet.

+---

+#### Conclusion

+This paper proposed Binary Search Connections (BSC) as a novel architectural paradigm for deep convolutional networks, leveraging recursive logic inspired by binary search to guide feature propagation.
+Unlike DenseNet’s uniform all-to-all connectivity, BSC introduces structured and selective recurrence—intentionally repeating key inputs to reinforce critical features at deeper layers.
+This approach encourages efficient gradient flow and focused feature learning while avoiding indiscriminate connections.
+Experimental results on the CIFAR-100 dataset demonstrate that BSC-DenseNet achieves superior performance even when compared to larger parameter-count DenseNet variants, validating that the architectural innovation, not mere capacity, underlies the improvement.
+BSC-DenseNet thus offers a principled mechanism for hierarchical feature emphasis, marking a conceptual step forward in network design.

+---

 ```
 Copyright (c) 2023 Ravin Kumar
 Website: https://mr-ravin.github.io